Frisia Robinia pseudoacacia

-Frisia is named for its bright yellow leaves, which make it a colourful sight throughout the summer, turning to gold in the autumn.
+Frisia is a form of the false acacia, Robinia pseudoacacia, named for its bright yellow leaves, which make it a colourful sight throughout the summer, turning to gold in the autumn.
 The leaves have an attractive pinnate form - each leaf is comprised of several individual leaflets, giving a frond-like appearance.

 It will grow fairly quickly to a height of 6m or so.

-Scented pea-like white flowers appear in early summer and are very popular with honey bees.
+Scented pea-like white flowers appear in early summer and are extremely popular with honey bees.
+The honey produced from this speecies (Robinia pseudoacacia) is often known as acacia-honey and is a very high quality.

 Like all Robinias, Frisia is easy to grow and will thrive in most conditions, including poor or chalky soils.
 It will also fix nitrogen into soil.